Healthy Peanut Butter Oatmeal Cookies

 - Quick Oats.
 Oats help give the cookies their shape and perfect oatmeal cookie texture.
 With oodles of fiber, the oats also help make these cookies extra satisfying (find out more about the health benefits of oats here).
 I prefer to use quick oats for a more tender texture, but you can use rolled oats if you don’t mind them having a heartier texture.

 - Peanut Butter.
 The star of the show!
 Creamy, irresistible peanut butter is packed into every bite of these cookies.
+(If you love peanut butter flavor in cookies, try these healthy Granola Cookies too.)

 - Cinnamon.
 A pinch of cinnamon adds delightful warmth and sets these cookies apart from the rest.